DP World sees no quick end to global shipping bottlenecks | Business

 DP World sees no quick end to global shipping bottlenecks

-Dubai ports giant DP World sees no early end to global shipping disruptions that have pushed up freight rates and caused congestion at ports, its chairman said on Friday.
-A global shortage of shipping containers, caused by combination of supply chain disruptions from pandemic lockdowns and an unexpectedly rapid recovery in demand, is also likely to intensify.
+Dubai ports giant DP World sees no early end to disruptions in global supply chains that have set off delays at ports and logistics hubs around the world, its chairman said on Friday.
+The disruptions, a result of pandemic lockdowns and an unexpectedly rapid recovery in demand, have also led to shipping container shortages and skyrocketing freight rates.

-Dubai ports giant DP World sees no early end to global shipping disruptions that have pushed up freight rates and caused congestion at ports, its chairman said on Friday.

-A global shortage of shipping containers, caused by a combination of supply chain disruptions from pandemic lockdowns and unexpectedly rapid recovery in demand, is also likely to intensify.
-"I really don't think it's going to be resolved this year," said DP World's Sultan Ahmed bin Sulayem.
+"I really don't think it's going to be resolved this year, DP World's Sultan Ahmed bin Sulayem told Reuters on the opening day of Expo in Dubai, itself delayed a year by the pandemic.
+He said he could not predict when the disruptions would end but that he was hoping for a breakthrough sometime next year.

+"I don't see it ending soon but...
+I think as soon as most people are vaccinated it will be over," bin Sulayem said.
+The supply chain disruptions have been compounded as ships wait for days to enter some ports such as in Southern California where a record number of vessels have waited off the coast.

-Bin Sulayem, who said it was unclear when the disruptions would end, told Reuters the company was dealing with delays but that unlike other ports its terminals were not congested.
-"All our ports have enough capacity ... we have no issue."
+Bin Sulayem said DP World was dealing with delays but that its ports had enough capacity and were not experiencing logjams.
+"All our ports have enough capacity ... we have no issue," he said, adding that DP World was not increasing rates despite the strong demand for ocean transport.

-The container shortage has led to sky-rocketing freight rates, but bin Sulayem said DP World was not taking advantage and that its rates were largely unchanged.
-DP World is one of the biggest port operators with terminals across the world from South America to Africa, and also operates a number of logistics-related businesses such as warehousing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)